 Nissan Nismo Models

 So, you’ve decided to support the underdog in a world of vastly capable offerings from BMW and Mercedes-AMG, and we’re willing to bet you won’t regret it.
-Sadly there are only a few variations available in the US in 2020, and while they differ in many ways, each is an unmistakable representation of Japanese culture:
+Sadly there are only a few variations available in the US, and while they differ in many ways, each is an unmistakable representation of Japanese culture:

 - GT-R Nismo - The big boy of Nissan’s Nismo models, it is the most powerful, track weapon in the arsenal.
 It enjoys the most popularity, too, thanks to a cult following of die-hard JDM fanatics, and is a testament to the less-is-more approach favored by the brand.
 Infotainment is truly bare-bones, and the instrument cluster is aimed at purists, too.
 The inside is still swathed in premium materials, but this beast’s job is to push your heart rate up by sprinting from zero to 60 mph in under three seconds.
 Having 600 horses under your foot is not for the weak.